muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

 # Dynamic Objects and Access Operator(->)

 Dynamic Objects means the pointer of that objects is on the stack and the whole object is on the heap.
 The name of the object is actually a pointer so means whenever we use the name of the class actually we refer the address of the object on the heap.
-So how we can access the data memebers and member functions of the object ,To refer the data memebers and the member functions of that class , we use the **access-operator** `->` instead of `(.)` **dot operator** .The access operator make a link between the heap and and stack .
+So how we can access the data members and member functions of the object ,To refer the data members and the member functions of that class , we use the **access-operator** `->` instead of `(.)` **dot operator** .The access operator make a link between the heap and and stack .

 ### Understand by excample: